-(b) The following shall apply to this subsection:

-1. All determinations of eligibility must shall be based on 1104 a preponderance of the evidence.

-- 2. All proceedings are exempt from the provisions of chapter 120. - 3.
-Any notice must shall be sent to the registered voter by certified mail, return receipt requested, or other means that provides a verification of receipt or must shall be published in a newspaper of general circulation where the voter was last registered, whichever is applicable. - 4.
-The supervisor shall remove the name of any registered voter from the statewide voter registration system only after the supervisor makes a final determination that the voter is ineligible to vote. - 5.
-Any voter whose name has been removed from the statewide voter registration system pursuant to a determination of ineligibility may appeal that determination under the provisions of s.
+- (b) The following shall apply to this subsection: - 1.
+All determinations of eligibility $\underline{\text{must}}$ $\underline{\text{shall}}$ be based on a preponderance of the evidence. - 2.
+All proceedings are exempt from the provisions of chapter 120. - 3.
+Any notice must shall be sent to the registered voter by certified mail, return receipt requested, or other means that provides a verification of receipt or must shall be published in a newspaper of general circulation where the voter was last registered, on the county's website as provided in s.
+50.0311, or on the supervisor's website, whichever is applicable. - 4.
+The supervisor shall remove the name of any registered voter from the statewide voter registration system only after the supervisor makes a final determination that the voter is ineligible to vote.

+- 5. Any voter whose name has been removed from the statewide voter registration system pursuant to a determination of ineligibility may appeal that determination under the provisions of s.
 98.0755. - 6.
 Any voter whose name was removed from the statewide voter registration system on the basis of a determination of ineligibility who subsequently becomes eligible to vote must reregister in order to have his or her name restored to the statewide voter registration system. - (8) CERTIFICATION. - - (a) No later than July 31 and January 31 of each year, the supervisor shall certify to the department that the supervisor has the activities conducted the activities required pursuant to this section during the first 6 months and the second 6 months of the year, respectively.
-The certification must shall include the number of persons to whom notices were sent pursuant to subsection (7), the number of persons who responded to the notices, the number of notices returned as undeliverable, the number of notices published in the newspaper, the number of hearings conducted, and the number of persons removed from the statewide voter registration systems and the reasons for such removals.

-(b) If, based on the certification provided pursuant to paragraph (a), the department determines that a supervisor has not satisfied the requirements of this section, the department must coordinate with the supervisor to ensure that shall satisfy the appropriate list maintenance activities requirements for that county are conducted.
+The certification must shall include the number of persons to whom notices were sent pursuant to subsection (7), the number of persons who responded to the notices, the number of notices returned as undeliverable, the number of notices published in the newspaper, on the county's website, or on the supervisor's website, the number of hearings conducted, and the number of persons removed from the statewide voter registration system systems and the reasons for such removals. - (b) If, based on the certification provided pursuant to paragraph (a), the department determines that a supervisor has not satisfied the requirements of this section, the department shall satisfy the appropriate requirements for that county.
 Failure to satisfy the requirements of this section constitutes shall constitute a violation of s.
 104.051.